lowRISC/opentitan/doc/project.md

 ## OpenTitan project governance

 &lt;Governance.
-Keep the “garden” healthy;
+Keep the "garden" healthy;
 Corp partners;
-Technical ‘code owners’ etc;
+Technical 'code owners' etc;
 How to get commit permission / acceptance;
 How are PRs accepted; what is the process by which things are allowed / rejected;
 partner criteria;